nubenetes/awesome-kubernetes/docs/python.md

 - [opensource.com: How to use Python to hack your Eclipse IDE](https://opensource.com/life/16/2/how-use-python-hack-your-ide)

 ## Python Libraries
+- https://pypi.org 🌟 **Find, install and publish Python packages with the Python Package Index**.
+The Python Package Index (PyPI) is a repository of software for the Python programming language.
+PyPI helps you find and install software developed and shared by the Python community.
 - [Click 🌟](https://click.palletsprojects.com/) is a Python package for creating beautiful command line interfaces in a composable way with as little code as necessary.
 It's the "Command Line Interface Creation Kit".
 It's highly configurable but comes with sensible defaults out of the box.
 - [towardsdatascience.com: Auto Import Python Libraries](https://towardsdatascience.com/auto-import-python-libraries-d095a11b4cca) Using Pyforest to import important python libraries
 - [PyGithub 🌟](https://github.com/PyGithub/PyGithub) Typed interactions with the GitHub API v3 - [pygithub.readthedocs.io](https://pygithub.readthedocs.io/) PyGitHub is a Python library to access the GitHub REST API.
 This library enables you to manage GitHub resources such as repositories, user profiles, and organizations in your Python applications.